Proposal: SPC Idea Bank

 an office, and the windows are papered over in a most unappealing way.

-Is there any way for us to reclaim this space?
+Is there any way for us to demand better use or reclaim this space?
 I suppose we might find a business that would love to have a store front next door to this famous store.
 A new business could make our neighborhood more convenient for our residents, and more valuable all-around.

 My Little Village Playground